CALFEST 25th ANNUAL CONVENTION

 The Convention will take place at the Grand Sierra Resort, 2500 E. Second St., Reno, NV 89595 Attendees are entitled to special room rates of $69.00/night for a Summit Room, single/double occupancy or $89.00/night, single or double occupancy for a A Room.
 The Resort Fee is an additional $26.50 + tax per night.
 For reservations call 1-775-789-2000.
 You must identify yourself as part of CalFest, using the code Cal-19, to obtain the group rate or click on the following link:

 To register as an exhibitor at the CalFest Trade Show:

 To download a CalFest Tradeshow form: CalFest Tradeshow Registration Form

 Entertainers!
-Showcasing is available this year: 2017-calfest-convention-showcasing-form
+Showcasing opportunities are available

 CALFEST CELEBRATION AWARDS – FREE THIS YEAR!

 One of the benefits of your CalFest membership is your opportunity to enter your materials into the CalFest Celebration Awards.
 Entries, for a possible 36 awards, are based on three budget classifications in categories ranging from Event Photos to Best Promotional and Commemorative Posters, Media/Press Kit, TV Commercial or PSA and many more.
 Award recipients will be announced during the CalFest Convention, January 25 at the Grand Sierra Resort.

 CALFEST SILENT & LIVE AUCTION

 Join in the fun!
 This is the only fundraiser CalFest holds every year during the annual convention.
 You are the donors—and the bidders.
 We ask that you provide experiences, souvenirs, hotel stays, behind-the-scenes tours of your event, golf or vacation packages—Whatever promotes and highlights your community and your event.
 Be creative!
 Be generous!
 Auction Form